fredppm/DisplayOps/README.md

 5. Paste cookies and click "Validate" then "Sync to All TVs"

 ### Monitoring and Debugging
-- Real-time status of all TVs and mini PCs through web interface
+- Real-time status of all displays and mini PCs through web interface
 - Health checks and error reporting with visual notifications
 - Debug overlay system: Press `Ctrl+Shift+D` on any mini PC to toggle debug mode
 - Display identification: Use API `/api/displays/identify` to show numbers on each screen